 - Using the remote control - 1.
-Press e on the remote control to display the Zoom bar. - 2.
-Press \blacktriangle repeatedly to magnify the picture to a desired size. - 3.
-To navigate the picture, press Enter to switch to the paning mode and press the directional arrows $(\blacktriangleleft, \blacktriangle, \lor, \blacktriangleright)$ to navigate the picture. - 4.
+Press © on the remote control repeatedly to magnify the picture to a desired size. - 2.
+Press the directional arrows ( $\triangleleft$ , $\blacktriangle$ , $\triangledown$ , $\blacktriangleright$ ) to navigate the picture. - 3.
 To reduce size of the picture, you can press Auto Sync on the remote control to restore the picture to its original size.
-Or you can press Enter to switch back to the zoom in/out functionality and press \checkmark . - Using the OSD menu - 1.
+Or you can press $\bigcirc$ repeatedly. - Using the OSD menu - 1.
 Open the OSD menu and go to the DISPLAY > Zoom menu. - 2.
 Press Enter.
 The Zoom bar is displayed. - 3.
-Repeat steps 2-4 in the section of Using the remote control above.

-This adjustable range may vary depending on different aspect ratios.

-The picture can only be navigated after it is magnified.
+Repeat steps 2-3 in the section of Using the remote control above. - This adjustable range may vary depending on different aspect ratios. - The picture can only be navigated after it is magnified.
 You can further magnify the picture while searching for details.